mrmekon/connectr/README.md

 connectr is a Rust library and systray/menubar application for controlling and monitoring [Spotify Connect](https://www.spotify.com/se/connect/) devices.

-As a library, connectr exposes the official [Spotify 'Player' Web API](https://developer.spotify.com/web-api/web-api-connect-endpoint-reference/) for controlling Spotify Connect devices.
+**Note:** Spotify Premium is required to create an application.
+You must have Premium to use connectr.

 As an application, connectr provides a minimal "systray" application to observe the currently playing track, control Spotify playback, switch playback devices, and start preset playlists.
 The goal is very low memory usage, so the basic Spotify functionality can always be available without keeping the massive Spotify desktop application resident in memory.

+As a library, connectr exposes the official [Spotify 'Player' Web API](https://developer.spotify.com/web-api/web-api-connect-endpoint-reference/) for controlling Spotify Connect devices.

 *Note:* connectr is not an audio playback tool; it's just a remote control.
 Spotify has not publicly released a library for implementing audio playback with Spotify Connect support.
 There's a reverse engineering effort, coincidentally also in Rust, at [librespot](https://github.com/plietar/librespot).